Cacti/documentation/System-Utilities.md

 ### Technical support

 Cacti technical support page.
 Used by developers and technical support persons to assist with issues in Cacti.
 Includes checks for common configuration issues.
-There is also built-in checks that help you tune your Cacti installation For example in the technical support section under the summary, you will see a calculation for how many MySQLconnections You should have (Cacti 1.2.16+) you will also show poller information such as the last polling time process count and more detailed
-Info that can be used for a quick view of how the system is configured.
+There is also built-in checks that help you tune your Cacti installation.

+For example in the technical support section under the summary, you will see a calculation for how many MySQL connections.
+You should have (Cacti 1.2.16+) you will also show poller information such as the last polling time process count and more detailed info that can be used for a quick view of how the system is configured.

 ![System Utilities](images/system-utilities-poller.png).